-2.4.2.1.
+2.2.2.1.
 Adding a Service

 The Ambari install wizard installs all available Hadoop services by default.
 You may choose to deploy only some services initially, then add other services at later times.
 For example, many customers deploy only core Hadoop services initially.
-Add Service, outlined red in Services [11], supports deploying additional services without interrupting operations in your Hadoop cluster.
+Add Service supports deploying additional services without interrupting operations in your Hadoop cluster.
 When you have deployed all available services, Add Service displays disabled.